 In addition to strengthening your body to make it more resilient, lengthening your muscles through stretches for sciatica can also help bring some relief from sciatica symptoms.

 “In general, the goal of stretching is to decrease pressure on the nerve root and relax surrounding tissues that are contributing to the pain due to spasms and blood flow constriction,” Libby Bergman, DPT, OCS, a physical therapist and orthopedic clinical specialist previously told Well+Good.
 “However, stretching too aggressively or too early in the course of the condition may aggravate sensitized neural tissue.”

 A physical therapist can help you zero in on the stretches that will be most helpful for you, depending on what's causing your sciatica.
 But here are a few ideas to get you started.
 Sciatic nerve glides can also be useful.
 Just remember to be gentle with your approach, and back off if you start to feel any pain.

 How long it typically takes for sciatica pain to go away

 Dr. Halpin says that many people who have sciatica symptoms often worry that they will have sciatica forever, but recovery is definitely possible.
 “It can take up to a year for symptoms to fully resolve, but that does not mean that the intense symptoms last that long,” she says.
 “The longest-lasting symptoms are usually small areas of numbness on the leg or foot.
 Getting an assessment from a physical therapist is the best way to figure out how and why the symptoms started, as well as make a plan to make changes that will reduce pain and weakness.”

 Remember, movement is medicine.
+Consider investing in some shoes for sciatica that will keep you on your feet more comfortably until you recover.
 Staying active can help prevent the nerve compression that often causes this type of pain, and if you’re already experiencing it, the strength training exercises for sciatica above may help alleviate symptoms.